 Amongst them – and I apologize for using this word, it makes my skin crawl – was what he called the ‘Super Cripple’:

-There’s no escaping the fact that this reads as a log-line for Daredevil.
-Although a product of the well-meaning, but not particularly nuanced worldview at Marvel in the 1960s, I’m not coming out swinging for Daredevil.
+There’s no escaping the fact that this reads as a logline for Daredevil.
+Although a product of the well-meaning but not particularly nuanced worldview at Marvel in the 1960s, I’m not coming out swinging for Daredevil.
 He’s one of my favorite superheroes on paper and on-screen, and the sensitivity of his treatment in the cruelly curtailed Netflix series is worthy of praise.
 Rather neatly, this brings us to Maya Lopez, aka Echo, first introduced in Marvel Knights’ Daredevil #9 (1999) and created by Joe Quesada and David W. Mack.

 A deaf Native American antagonist-turned-ally, Maya Lopez appears in the ongoing Disney+ Hawkeye series played by Alaqua Cox – a deaf Menominee and Mohican woman – and is set to receive her own spin-off series.
-Although beaten to the claim of ‘First Deaf Superhero in the MCU’ by Makkari (Laren Ridloff) in Eternals (2021) only a couple of weeks earlier, the depth to Maya’s depiction is far more consequential.
+Although beaten to the claim of ‘First Deaf Superhero in the MCU’ by Makkari (Laren Ridloff) in Eternals (2021) only a couple of weeks earlier, the depth of Maya’s depiction is far more consequential.

 The show begins with Clint, weary and semi-retired, just trying to get through a truly tedious Steve Rogers musical by flicking off his in-ear hearing aid and gazing wistfully at the prancing facsimile of Black Widow.
-Having taken one too many blows to the melon in the defense of Earth, he’s apparently burdened with post-traumatic hearing loss to go with the obvious post-traumatic stress of watching his bestie take her own life in Avengers: Endgame.
+Having taken one too many blows to the melon in defense of Earth, he’s apparently burdened with post-traumatic hearing loss to go with the obvious post-traumatic stress of watching his bestie take her own life in Avengers: Endgame (2019).

 For the first two episodes, this is merely backgrounding to the larger story, but Clint’s cochlea compromise becomes a major part of the story when we meet Echo in earnest.
 The bowsome twosome, Kate Bishop (Hailee Steinfeld) and her reluctant mentor, are held prisoner by the Tracksuit Mafia, a 60s Batman-style theme gang seemingly modeled on the Slav Squat meme.
 (The extent to which this is problematic might have to wait for a different article).